2022 PDC Challenge Tour: Challenge Tour 1

-Challenge Tour 1 was contested on Friday 21 January 2022 at the Marshall Arena in Milton Keynes.
+Challenge Tour 1 was contested on Friday 21 January 2022 at the Arena MK in Milton Keynes.
 The tournament was won by Scott Williams, who defeated Robert Owen 5–2 in the final.

 Challenge Tour 2

-Challenge Tour 2 was contested on Friday 21 January 2022 at the Marshall Arena in Milton Keynes.
+Challenge Tour 2 was contested on Friday 21 January 2022 at the Arena MK in Milton Keynes.
 The tournament was won by Scott Williams, who defeated Lee Evans 5–2 in the final.